basespace/basespace-csharp-sdk/README.md

 ## Branches ##

 ###### Master ######
-The Master branch is stable and ready for production environments.
+Master branch is stable and ready for production environments.

 ###### Develop ######
-The Develop branch is pre-release and not fully functional or ready for production environments.
+Develop branch is pre-release and not fully functional or ready for production environments.

 ## Contributing ##
 - VS 2012